Mark-Phillipson/selectionssaver/README.md

 It is technically possible to listen for file changes and attempt to update bookmarks automatically using the VS Code API (e.g., `onDidChangeTextDocument`).
 However, handling all possible text edits and keeping bookmarks accurate is complex and may impact performance.
 This feature may be considered for a future release if there is enough user interest.

 ## Release Notes

+### 1.2.0
+- Added ability to delete individual bookmarks directly from the restore picker (trash icon)
+- Removed non-functional 'List Bookmarks' command and related UI/documentation
+- Cleaned up documentation and improved user guidance for known issues and workarounds

 ### 1.1.0
 - Added bookmark management commands: list, delete, and clear all bookmarks